mnsd11/TCGBerserkOldBoosterPackGenerator/README.md

 test.py - generator boosters for 1 display (6 cards commons, seventh card - rare or ultra)
 (One display have 2 ultra cards).

+Python version (later will be written it on Swift)

 Known bugs:
 1) In function: